My earlier books Mad Science and Mad Science 2 have now been combined into a single volume, Completely Mad Science,

-But unlike the typical books of this nature, no attempt is made to be safe or sane.
+if you were completely nuts.
+Unlike the typical books of this nature, no attempt is made to be safe or sane.
 The safety warnings section is very stern, and meant to be taken seriously.

 But in exchange, you get a level of excitement you just don't find in the typical DIY home science book.
 Here's a clip of me on the CBS Early Show doing

-two of the experiments from the first book:
+two of the demonstrations from the book:

 There are two ways to buy the books: from one of the retailers listed below, or using the Add to Cart button below, which lets you order them directly from me.